Freshpet (NASDAQ:FRPT) Stock Rating Upgraded by Oppenheimer

-Freshpet (NASDAQ:FRPT) was upgraded by investment analysts at Oppenheimer from a “market perform” rating to an “outperform” rating in a research note issued on Thursday, Price Targets.com reports.
-The brokerage presently has a $175.00 price objective on the stock.
-Oppenheimer’s target price would indicate a potential upside of 17.67% from the company’s previous close.
+Oppenheimer upgraded shares of Freshpet (NASDAQ:FRPT) from a market perform rating to an outperform rating in a research note released on Thursday morning, Price Targets.com reports.
+The firm currently has $175.00 price target on the stock.
 Oppenheimer also issued estimates for Freshpet’s Q4 2020 earnings at $0.05 EPS, FY2020 earnings at $0.06 EPS, Q1 2021 earnings at $0.01 EPS and Q2 2021 earnings at $0.06 EPS.

-Several other research analysts have also commented on FRPT.
-Robert W. Baird boosted their price target on Freshpet from $115.00 to $135.00 and gave the stock an “outperform” rating in a research report on Tuesday, November 3rd.
-Stifel Nicolaus boosted their price target on Freshpet from $120.00 to $160.00 and gave the stock a “buy” rating in a research report on Monday, January 11th.
-Stephens assumed coverage on Freshpet in a research report on Tuesday.
-They issued an “overweight” rating and a $180.00 price target for the company.
-Atlantic Securities assumed coverage on Freshpet in a research note on Monday, October 5th.
-They set an “overweight” rating and a $131.00 target price on the stock.
-Finally, JPMorgan Chase & Co. boosted their target price on Freshpet from $160.00 to $170.00 in a research note on Tuesday.
-One investment analyst has rated the stock with a sell rating, four have assigned a hold rating and nine have issued a buy rating to the company.
-The company currently has an average rating of “Buy” and an average price target of $129.88.
+FRPT has been the topic of a number of other reports.
+Bank of America upgraded shares of Freshpet from a neutral rating to a buy rating and set a $160.00 target price on the stock in a research note on Wednesday, January 6th.
+Atlantic Securities started coverage on shares of Freshpet in a research note on Monday, October 5th.
+They set an overweight rating and a $131.00 target price on the stock.
+Smith Barney Citigroup upped their target price on shares of Freshpet from $93.00 to $100.00 in a research note on Wednesday, November 4th.
+Robert W. Baird upped their target price on shares of Freshpet from $115.00 to $135.00 and gave the stock an outperform rating in a research note on Tuesday, November 3rd.
+Finally, Stephens started coverage on Freshpet in a report on Tuesday, January 19th.
+They issued an overweight rating and a $180.00 price target for the company.
+One research analyst has rated the stock with a sell rating, four have issued a hold rating and nine have assigned a buy rating to the company.
+The company has a consensus rating of Buy and an average target price of $129.88.

-Freshpet (NASDAQ:FRPT) last issued its earnings results on Thursday, November 5th.
-The company reported $0.09 earnings per share for the quarter, missing the Zacks’ consensus estimate of $0.10 by ($0.01).
-The firm had revenue of $84.20 million for the quarter, compared to the consensus estimate of $84.05 million.
-Freshpet had a net margin of 1.60% and a return on equity of 1.49%.
-The company’s revenue for the quarter was up 29.0% on a year-over-year basis.
-During the same period last year, the firm earned $0.08 earnings per share.
-On average, equities research analysts anticipate that Freshpet will post 0.11 earnings per share for the current year.
+Freshpet (NASDAQ:FRPT) last issued its quarterly earnings results on Thursday, November 5th.
+The company reported $0.09 earnings per share (EPS) for the quarter, missing the Zacks’ consensus estimate of $0.10 by ($0.01).
+Freshpet had a return on equity of 1.49% and a net margin of 1.60%.
+The business had revenue of $84.20 million for the quarter, compared to analysts’ expectations of $84.05 million.
+During the same quarter last year, the company earned $0.08 earnings per share.
+The firm’s revenue for the quarter was up 29.0% on a year-over-year basis.
+As a group, equities analysts forecast that Freshpet will post 0.11 earnings per share for the current fiscal year.

-In other Freshpet news, EVP Stephen Macchiaverna sold 5,000 shares of the business’s stock in a transaction dated Thursday, November 5th.
-The stock was sold at an average price of $136.21, for a total transaction of $681,050.00.
-Following the sale, the executive vice president now owns 83,528 shares in the company, valued at approximately $11,377,348.88.
-The transaction was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
-Also, Chairman Richard A. Kassar sold 20,000 shares of the business’s stock in a transaction dated Thursday, November 5th.
-The shares were sold at an average price of $136.00, for a total value of $2,720,000.00.
-Following the completion of the transaction, the chairman now directly owns 85,633 shares of the company’s stock, valued at approximately $11,646,088.
+In other news, Chairman Richard A. Kassar sold 20,000 shares of the business’s stock in a transaction on Thursday, November 5th.
+The stock was sold at an average price of $136.00, for a total value of $2,720,000.00.
+Following the sale, the chairman now owns 85,633 shares of the company’s stock, valued at approximately $11,646,088.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
+Also, Director Daryl G. Brewster sold 16,053 shares of the business’s stock in a transaction on Tuesday, December 8th.
+The stock was sold at an average price of $136.76, for a total value of $2,195,408.28.
+Following the completion of the sale, the director now directly owns 58,132 shares in the company, valued at approximately $7,950,132.32.
 The disclosure for this sale can be found here.
-In the last quarter, insiders have sold 46,406 shares of company stock worth $6,328,749.
+Insiders sold a total of 46,406 shares of company stock valued at $6,328,749 over the last quarter.
 Company insiders own 4.50% of the company’s stock.

-Several hedge funds have recently modified their holdings of the company.
-State Board of Administration of Florida Retirement System lifted its holdings in shares of Freshpet by 0.8% in the 3rd quarter.
-State Board of Administration of Florida Retirement System now owns 15,434 shares of the company’s stock valued at $1,723,000 after buying an additional 120 shares during the period.
-Sowell Financial Services LLC lifted its holdings in shares of Freshpet by 16.4% in the 4th quarter.
-Sowell Financial Services LLC now owns 1,200 shares of the company’s stock valued at $170,000 after buying an additional 169 shares during the period.
-California State Teachers Retirement System lifted its holdings in shares of Freshpet by 0.3% in the 3rd quarter.
-California State Teachers Retirement System now owns 58,575 shares of the company’s stock valued at $6,540,000 after buying an additional 178 shares during the period.
-Aperio Group LLC lifted its holdings in shares of Freshpet by 2.7% in the 3rd quarter.
-Aperio Group LLC now owns 10,526 shares of the company’s stock valued at $1,175,000 after buying an additional 273 shares during the period.
-Finally, Jeppson Wealth Management LLC acquired a new position in shares of Freshpet in the 3rd quarter valued at about $33,000.
-93.96% of the stock is owned by institutional investors and hedge funds.
+Several institutional investors have recently made changes to their positions in FRPT.
+Jeppson Wealth Management LLC acquired a new position in Freshpet during the third quarter valued at $33,000.
+Private Advisor Group LLC purchased a new position in Freshpet in the second quarter valued at about $37,000.
+Captrust Financial Advisors bought a new stake in shares of Freshpet during the 2nd quarter worth about $44,000.
+AJO LP bought a new stake in shares of Freshpet during the 3rd quarter worth about $113,000.
+Finally, HM Payson & Co. boosted its stake in shares of Freshpet by 255.0% during the 3rd quarter.
+HM Payson & Co. now owns 1,065 shares of the company’s stock worth $119,000 after acquiring an additional 765 shares in the last quarter.
+93.96% of the stock is currently owned by institutional investors.

 About Freshpet